All Headline News

 The company's daily news coverage included international headline news, business, entertainment, celebrity gossip, sports, technology, health and politics.
 The company also provides a variety of non-editorial content services such as weather, horoscopes, trivia and business data.

-AHN's primary focus is breaking headline news and a small investigative news effort.
+AHN's primary focus was breaking headline news and a small investigative news effort.

 Organization

 AHN covered international and national news using a network of journalists, writers, contributors and freelance "stringers" from the US, Europe, Asia, and Africa.

 AHN editors were located in various cities in the United States and abroad and managed electronic news-gathering operations using a proprietary news content management system called NewsBahn.

 At its peak, AHN produced over 100,000 news articles a year.